yazaroual/lodgify-movie-api-challenge/Feedback.md

 - [x] Add unit tests project to have a TDD approach
 - [x] Configure Swagger
+- [x] Authentication - Protected the `Cinema API` with an API Key, for the need of this exercice it will be static.
 - [x] Movies API - Configure the API Key
-- [ ] Movies API - gRPC needs to be fixed, for faster communication
+- [x] Movies API - gRPC needs to be fixed, for faster communication
-- [ ] Authentication - Protected the `Cinema API` with an API Key, for the need of this exercice it will be static.
-- [ ] Showtimes - Create showtimes by using the `Movies API`
+- [x] Showtimes - Create showtimes by using the `Movies API`
 - [ ] Cache - Use caching to improve reliability, ProvidedAPI is slow and fails a lot.
 - [ ] Reserve seats - Reponse should contain : GUID, Nb of seat, Auditorium name, Movie Name
 - [ ] Reserve seats - Reservation should expire after 10 min